 How We Selected These Companies

 Some teams focus on fast production, others on fundraising structure, executive communication, or visual storytelling.
-This mix reflects how pitch decks are used in practice, from early fundraising to board-level strategy and internal investment reviews.
+This mix reflects how pitch decks are used in practice — from early seed pitches to board-level strategy and internal investment reviews.

 How to Choose a Pitch Deck Design Agency

-When choosing a design agency pitch deck partner, start with your use case.
+When choosing a pitch deck design partner, start with your use case.
 A deck for investor screening differs from a board or internal strategy deck.

 Final Thoughts